eatPizza311/advent-of-code/2024/README.md

 The frequently used commands for this project are documented and managed by [just](https://github.com/casey/just) (see `justfile`) to improve productivity and consistency.

+# Goal 🎯
+The goal this year is to complete at least part1 each day.

 # Create a new day
 The naming convention for each day is `day-XX`
 ```bash